CasperDoesCoding/CasperDoesCoding/README.md

 <h1 align="center">Hey, I'm Casper!</h1>

-- 🔭 I’m currently working on a open source discord bot, however it's not in a stage where I can release it yet.

-- 🌱 I’m currently learning **Python, TypeScript, HTML, CSS, NodeJS, C#**
+- 🔭 Currently not working on anything

 - 👨‍💻 All of my public projects are always available at my [github](https://www.github.com/casperdoescoding)

-- 💬 If you have any questions about any of my projects or if you need help with your project you can always contact me on discord.
+- 💬 If you have any questions about any of my projects open an issue on it.

-- 📫 I change my discord tag frequently so I have created a [server](https://discord.gg/F7URqspcRs) where you can always find my account.

 <h3 align="left">Connect with me:</h3>
 <p align="left">